lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 code signing and update mechanisms.
 Also there are multi-party IoT ecosystems where publicly trusted code signing certificates are useful.

-In general, root CAs generate signatures in a more secure environment and issue fewer certificates than intermediate CAs.
-This makes the use of S-HBS public keys more appropriate in root CA certificates than in intermediate CA certificates.
-However, if an intermediate CA can match the security and signature count restrictions of a root CA, for example if the intermediate CA only issues code-signing certificates, then using an S-HBS public key in the intermediate CA certificate may be possible.
+In general, root CAs [RFC4949] generate signatures in a more secure environment and issue fewer certificates than subordinate CAs [RFC4949].
+This makes the use of S-HBS public keys more appropriate in root CA certificates than in subordinate CA certificates.
+However, if a subordinate CA can match the security and signature count restrictions of a root CA, for example if the subordinate CA only issues code-signing certificates, then using an S-HBS public key in the subordinate CA certificate may be possible.

 # Algorithm Identifiers and Parameters